-- Combine the elderberries, water, and ginger (if using) in a small saucepan over high heat and bring the mixture to a boil.
-Lower the heat and allow the mixture to simmer until the water has been reduced by half, about 20 minutes.
+- Combine the elderberries, water, cinnamon, cloves, and ginger in a small saucepan over high heat and bring the mixture to a boil.
+Lower the heat and allow the mixture to simmer until the water has been reduced by half, about 25 to 30 minutes.

-- Transfer the cooked berries and liquid to a clean bowl and pour it through a fine mesh strainer to remove the berry skins.
-Use the back of a spoon to press on the berries in the strainer, to extract all of the juice, then discard the small amount of pulp left in the strainer.
+- Pour the cooked berries and liquid through a fine mesh strainer, into a clean bowl, to strain out the berries.
+Use the back of a spoon to press on the berries in the strainer, to extract all of the juice, then discard the pulp that's left in the strainer.

-- Allow the elderberry juice to cool to room temperature, so that the heat doesn't harm the nutrients in the honey, then stir in the honey.
-Use a whisk to incorporate it smoothly, then transfer the syrup into a sealed glass jar that you can store in the fridge.
+- Allow the elderberry juice to cool to room temperature, so that the heat doesn't harm the nutrients in the honey.
+Stir in the honey, using a whisk to incorporate it smoothly, then transfer the syrup into a sealed glass jar that you can store in the fridge.

-- I couldn’t find a local source for safe elderberries, so I ordered these dried organic elderberries from Amazon.
+- I can't find a local source for safe dried elderberries, so I ordered these dried organic elderberries from Amazon.

 - If you need a vegan recipe, feel free to use coconut sugar or maple syrup as an alternative sweetener to honey.
-If you choose to omit the sweetener, you'll just be left with elderberry juice, which will spoil much more quickly in the fridge.
+If you choose to omit the sweetener, you'll just be left with cooked elderberry juice, which will spoil much more quickly in the fridge.
 You can freeze it, however, for longer shelf life.
-(I’d use small ice cube trays for easy portioning.)
+(I would use small ice cube trays for easy portioning.)